 2. Do your best in your addiction recovery

-Whatever the Karma Yogi does, they must do to the best of their ability.
+Whatever the Karma Yogi does, they must do it to the best of their ability.

 This applies to everything, including household chores, work, rest and play.